better/jsonschema2db/docs/index.rst

 Creating tables
 ---------------

-The first step is to instantiate a :class:`jsonschema2db.JSONSchemaToPostgres` object and create the tables using :func:`jsonschema2db.JSONSchemaToPostgres.create_tables`:
+The first step is to instantiate a :class:`jsonschema2db.JSONSchemaToPostgres` object (or the corresponding :class:`jsonschema2db.JSONSchemaToRedshift` and create the tables using :func:`jsonschema2db.JSONSchemaToPostgres.create_tables`:

 .. code-block:: python